 Our doctors work together across different specialties to provide the best care possible.
 For a child with severe asthma, the team might include a pediatric allergist, lung specialist, critical care doctor, family doctor and behavioral pediatrician.
 Your allergy specialist might work with an ear, nose and throat doctor or a head and neck surgeon as needed.

 Convenient, coordinated care

-Appointments take place at the Allergy and Asthma Clinic on the Minneapolis campus and at Fairview Maple Grove Medical Center.
+Appointments take place at the Allergy and Asthma Clinic on the Minneapolis campus and at University of Minnesota Health Maple Grove Clinics.
 Our pulmonary (lung) laboratory offers state-of-the-art testing and imaging.

 Our physicians conduct research through the Center for Lung Science and Health, an interdisciplinary research center devoted to developing new treatments for and reducing lung diseases.

 Understanding the immune system